Skip to main content

 • You want fine-grained control over what gets retained, what gets recalled, and how memory is isolated across agents and channels.

-Local daemon vs. external API:
+Local daemon vs. Cloud vs. External API:

 Recap

 OpenClaw's built-in memory is file-based and transparent, but it depends on the agent deciding what to remember and when to search.
-Hindsight replaces this with automated extraction and auto-recall -- conversations are captured, facts are extracted in the background, and relevant knowledge is injected into context before every response.
+Hindsight replaces this with automated extraction and auto-recall — conversations are captured, facts are extracted in the background, and relevant knowledge is injected into context before every response.

 The core insight: memory that works automatically is qualitatively different from memory that depends on model behavior.
 When the agent doesn't have to choose what to save or when to search, it just has the right context.